geehexx/hitl-mcp-cli/docs/FUTURE.md

 3. **Is it agent-friendly?** Will LLMs understand how to use it?
 4. **Is it maintainable?** Can we support it long-term?
 5. **Does it fit the core mission?** Human-in-the-loop input collection
-6. **Is it production-ready?** Does it follow MCP best practices?

 If the answer to any question is "no" or "maybe", defer the enhancement.

 ## Implementation Priority

 ### High Priority (Production Blockers)
-- Configuration management (env vars)
+- Configuration management (env vars) ✅ DONE
 - Health check endpoint
-- Structured logging
+- Structured logging ✅ DONE

 ### Medium Priority (Production Nice-to-Have)
 - Metrics collection